 Domestic abuse and coercive control are pervasive societal problems affecting people from all cultural, educational, religious, gender and socioeconomic backgrounds.
-The course will provide students with information to enable them to reflect on and respond to domestic abuse and coercive control.

 The course will provide students with:

-- An understanding of theories, concepts, myths, and dynamics in relation to domestic abuse and coercive control.
+- An understanding of theories, concepts, myths and dynamics in relation to domestic abuse and coercive control.

-- The knowledge and skills to respond appropriately to victims, understand barriers to seeking help, identify appropriate multi-disciplinary collaboration, and the importance of self-care.
+- The knowledge and skills to respond appropriately to victims, understand barriers to seeking help, identify appropriate multi-disciplinary collaboration and the importance of self-care.